 (Bytes) VD_GUID 24 Virtual Disk GUID (Section 5.4.3).
 For unused Virtual Disk Entries, this field MUST be filled with 0xFF.
 VD_Number 2 The VD_Number MAY be used to map directly to the IDs (e.g., Logical Unit Numbers) presented to the OS as the result of an enumerate targets type command (e.g., SCSI Report LUNs command).
 For internal SCSI RAID controllers, the VD_Number MAY correspond directly to the LUN number reported to the OS.
 However, for external RAID controllers that have LUN masking and LUN mapping, the VD_Number cannot be used for this purpose and the RAID controller will have to implement its own method for maintaining this information.
 The VD_Number field needs to be managed during import MUST be consistent across reboots.
 May be the Valid range is 0-0x7FFF.
 0x8000-0xFFFF is reserved.
-Reserved 2 Reserved Filled with 0xFF Bit 0: 0 - Private 1 - Shared (Disk Grouping MUST be enforced when this bit is set) Bit 1: 0 - No Disk Grouping 1 - Disk Grouping Enforced Bit 2: 0 - VD_Name in ASCII format 1 - VD_Name in Unicode format Bit 3: 0 - Owner ID Not Valid 1 - Owner ID Valid Bits 15-4: Reserved Bits 31-16: Primary Controller GUID CRC.
-Used as a hint for the last controller that owned a VD in a clustered environment.
-The value stored in these bits MUST be the 16-bit CRC of the Controller GUID.
-All reserved bits MUST be set to 0.
-NOTE-1: Bits 16-31 MUST be ignored when Bit 0 is clear.
+Reserved 2 Reserved Filled with 0xFF VD_Type 4 Bit map describing the VD's type.
+Bit 0: 0 - Private NOTE-1: Bits 16-31 MUST be ignored when Bit 0 is clear.
 NOTE-2: If Bit 0 is set, the value of Bit 1 MUST be ignored since Disk Grouping is automatically enforced.
 NOTE-3: If the Disk_Grouping field in the DDF Header is set to 0x01, Bit 1 MUST be ignored since Disk Grouping is automatically enforced for all disks.
 NOTE-4: If Bit 1 is set, disk grouping MUST be enforced for all disks participating in the virtual disk.
 This bit allows disk grouping to be enforced on some drives in a DDF configuration and not enforced on other drives.
 NOTE-5: If Bit 2 is set, the value stored in the VD_Name field MUST be compliant with Version 4.0 of the Unicode standard.